OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/th/symbol.md

 ---
 title: symbol
-description: The page offers insight into using the 'symbol' parameter in trading commands.
+description: "The page offers insight into using the 'symbol' parameter in trading" commands.
 It serves as a guide to set the symbol for your trades using Python, detailing its usage and parameters.
 keywords: